 You should replace the filter cartrige every season and when water flow from the faucet is too slow for convenience.
+The cartridge must be replaced at least every 12 months.

-- Place a container beneath the filter to catch any water remaining in the waterlines during filter removal. - Twist the filter cartridge counter-clockwise about one-quarter turn, then pull it down and out of the filter socket. - Insert a new water filter cartridge up into the filter socket as far as possible and twist it clockwise one-quarter turn until it stops.
+- Place a container beneath the filter to catch any water remaining in the waterlines during filter removal. - Twist the filter cartridge counter-clockwise (to the left) about one-quarter turn, then pull it down and out of the filter socket. - Insert a new water filter cartridge up into the filter socket as far as possible and twist it clockwise (to the right) one-quarter turn until it stops.

-Insert new filter up into filter socket - Press and twist 1/4-turn clockwise
+Insert new filter up into filter socketPress and twist 1/4-turn clockwise (to the right)

-• Purge a new filter cartridge before using for drinking.
-Run a few gallons of water through the filter and discard the water (or use for watering plants) to avoid ingesting carbon dust or particles that may have been present in the new filter cartridge.
+• Before using the water for drinking, run a few gallons of water through the filter and discard water to avoid consuming carbon dust or particles that may have been present in the new filter cartridge.